PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 surrounding sequences and observation-only evidence rules.
 Commit and push only; do not create, reopen, or update a pull request.

+## BatchMatMul adj-flags result characterization checkpoint

+`_optimize_batchmatmul_transpose_input_to_adj_flags()` dispatches one dedicated owner and returns the fixed one-counter dictionary `optimized_batchmatmul_transpose_input_to_adj_flags`.
+Every count follows the input bypass or singleton-preserving RESHAPE conversion and matching `adjX`/`adjY` toggle.
+Unused-tensor pruning runs only after at least one rewrite, so the counter covers all owner mutation paths.

+There are exactly two raw direct production calls.
+They follow `_terminal_batchmatmul_reshape_se_stats` and `_post_sinet_batchmatmul_reshape_se_stats`, respectively, and both immediately precede `_run_qkv_attention_layout_pass_cluster()`.

+A strict expected-failure contract selects distinct `_terminal_batchmatmul_adj_flags_stats` and `_post_sinet_batchmatmul_adj_flags_stats` targets.
+It fixes the two-call count, model argument, empty keywords, both captured predecessors, both QKV successors, and terminal option guard.

+At implementation, replace only the two raw expressions with assignments.
+Do not add a consumer or guard in this unit and do not change the wrapper, owner, one-key schema, positive-only pruning, surrounding sequences, QKV policies, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- adj-flags and reshape/SE owner fixtures, both production boundaries, QKV orchestration, architecture, terminal result contracts, and pass-efficiency
+  coverage: `371 passed, 1 xfailed in 19.44s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## BatchMatMul affine-input result retention implementation checkpoint

 The guarded terminal call now retains